Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles versus Cleveland Guardians game on Friday at 7:10 PM ET will showcase a pair of hot hitters in Aaron Hicks and Steven Kwan.
+The Baltimore Orioles versus Cleveland Guardians game on Saturday at 6:10 PM ET will feature a pair of hot hitters in Gunnar Henderson and Jose Ramirez.

-The favored Orioles have -115 moneyline odds to win against the underdog Guardians, who are listed at -105.
-An 8-run over/under has been listed for the game.
+The Guardians have been listed as +120 moneyline underdogs for this matchup against the Orioles (-145).
+The game's total is set at 8 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.